Q-Bus

 The Q-bus, also known as the LSI-11 Bus, is one of several bus technologies used with PDP and MicroVAX computer systems previously manufactured by the Digital Equipment Corporation of Maynard, Massachusetts.

 The Q-bus is a less expensive version of Unibus using multiplexing so that address and data signals share the same wires.
 This allows both a physically smaller and less-expensive implementation of essentially the same functionality.

 Over time, the physical address range of the Q-bus was expanded from 16 to 18 and then 22 bits.
 Block transfer modes were also added to the Q-bus.

 Main features of the Q-bus

+The Q-bus is arranged as a series of modules installed in one or more backplanes.

 Like the Unibus before it, the Q-bus uses: